 - Collaborations and partnerships

 At times, you might become interested in partnership and marketing deals with some other businesses somewhere along the road.
-These partnerships often incorporate appending your unique logo design on someone else’s products or websites.
+Very often, these partnerships incorporate appending the unique logo design of yours on someone else’s products or websites.
 They will ask for a monochrome logo in most cases.
-Most brands prefer black-and-white logos so that their product or page does not appear cluttered with many different colors.
+The majority of the brands prefer having black-and-white logos such that their product or page does not appear cluttered with lots of different colors.

 Summing Up